robak86/hardwired/README.md

 The **Container** is responsible for managing and providing instances of your definitions.
 It acts as a factory that knows how to create and supply all the dependencies your application requires.

-When you request a dependency from the container, it uses the definitions to construct the entire dependency graph, ensuring that all dependencies are properly instantiated and injected.
+When you request a dependency from the container, it uses the definitions to construct the entire dependency graph, ensuring that all dependencies are properly instantiated.

 ### Lifetimes